SAVE YOUR LAND

 Land Conservation Options

 The Northwest Arkansas Land Trust works with each individual landowner to establish a conservation plan that works best for them.
-The two most common options are fee-simple and conservation easements.
+The two most common options are conservation easements and land donations.

 Fee-simple is the outright purchase or donation of the land.
 The landowner sells or donates all rights, title and interest in the property to the land trust, and the land trust takes responsibility for the management of the property and the protection of its conservation values in perpetuity.